-The Sheep Fiends record music in an improvisational, impromptu, and extemporaneous style.
-Lyrics are typically composed as the music is played, musicians find their way by ear, and it is not uncommon for an instrument to change hands mid-song.
+The Sheep Fiends compose music in an improvisational, impromptu and extemporaneous style.
+Lyrics are typically ad-libbed as the music is recorded, musicians find their way by ear and it is not uncommon for an instrument to change hands mid-song.
 If you are tired of music made by market analysis, if you have been listening to the same radio format for too long, then Sheep Fiends may interest you.

-"Making music together is the best way for two people to become friends.
-There is none easier."
+Making music together is the best way for two people to become friends.
+There is none easier.